SPOTTED DOVE (Spilopelia chinensis) – (See images below)

 NESTING: Spotted doves build their nests in a tree, from sticks shaped into a loose structure.
 Two white eggs are laid and the chicks are fed ‘crop milk’ at first.

 DISTRIBUTION: The Spotted dove is native to India and Southeast Asia.
-It has been introduced in other parts of the world, including Hawaii, Australia and New Zealand (see references below).
+It has been introduced in other parts of the world, including Hawaii in the 1800s, Australia and New Zealand (see references below).

 ON HAWAII: This bird is widespread in cities in Hawaii, where it can be seen with zebra doves and pigeons, foraging on grasses and searching for food scraps.